sonnypate/MWL-Tester/README.md

 # MWL-Tester

+## Summary
-A simple modality worklist testing application written in C#, using the Fellow Oak DICOM library: https://github.com/fo-dicom/fo-dicom.
-Built for .NET 8.
+A simple DICOM modality worklist testing application written in C#, using the [Fellow Oak DICOM](https://github.com/fo-dicom/fo-dicom) library.
+It was built for .NET 8.

+Logging is enabled and all logs can be found in `AppData\Local\MWL-Tester\Logs`.

-# Screenshots
+## Screenshots
 ![Main Window](/screenshots/StartingWindow.PNG?raw=true "Main MWL-Tester window")

 ![Open Query](/screenshots/OpenQuery.PNG?raw=true "Main window showing a query without any restriction")